OpenElements/hedera-enterprise/README.md

 }
 ```

-Once that is done you can for example autowire the `FileClient` class and call the methods to interact with the Hiero network.
+Once that is done you can for example autowire the `FileClient` class and call the methods to interact with a Hiero based network.

 ```java